Some things we’re working on now…

-Whose Knowledge? supports the cooperation and collaboration of artists, activists, academics, researchers, technologists, libraries, museums, archives, and other interested individuals and institutions around the world to:
+Whose Knowledge? collaborates with marginalized community organizers, artists, activists, academics, researchers, technologists, libraries, archives, museums, and others around the world to:

-- recognise the importance of these digital sources
+- recognise the importance of centering marginalised communities’ knowledge on the internet

-- commit to sharing them with the world under freely accessible licenses or public domain where possible.
+- commit to sharing knowledge under freely accessible licenses or public domain where possible.

 - A multi-year and multi-language global campaign that meets people where they’re at.
 We’re not building a traditional organization, but instead seek to connect, amplify, and facilitate many other groups doing this work.
 We also seek to advocate for the urgency and necessity of adopting this work to other groups who should be using this lens, but don’t do so yet.